-Kathleen Hoyos is originally from New York.
-She was admitted to New York University as a Higher Education Opportunities Program Scholar and graduated in May of 2010 with a dual degree in Romance Languages and Economics.
+New York University as a Higher Education Opportunities Program Scholar with a dual degree in Romance Languages and a minor in Economics (2010)

-- League of United Latin American Citizens – LULAC Council 950: Secretary, 2013 – Present
+League of United Latin American Citizens (LULAC) Council in Georgia (2013)

-- Indigenous Peoples Centre for Documentation, Research and Information: Volunteer interpreter and translator at the United Nations 6th Permanent Forum on Indigenous Issues, 2007
+Volunteer as a translator and interpreter at the United Nations Permanent Forum on Indigenous Issues (2007)

 Latin American Association’s Latino Youth Leadership Conference as a mentor-guide (desde 2014)